A racist detergent ad by a Chinese company recently stirred resentment after many perceived it to be bigoted against the black race.

-Afterwards, she sits atop the machine waiting for him to get cleaned up while the man whirled round and screams inside until, to her utmost delight, she opens it and a handsome Chinese man dressed in a clean, white t-shirt pops out.
+Afterward, she sits atop the machine waiting for him to get cleaned up while the man whirled around and screams inside until, to her utmost delight, she opens it and a handsome Chinese man dressed in a clean, white t-shirt pops out.

 The shockingly offensive advert has drawn hate from both the Chinese and wider web, with users blasting it for being racist.
 One user on Weibo, China’s version of Twitter, wrote “My god.
 Don’t Chinese marketing people get any education about race?”